United States Department of State

 (Basic salary only – Please click here for additional salary info)

-The U.S. Department of State is the lead foreign affairs agency formulating and implementing the President’s foreign policy and representing U.S. interests throughout the world.
-A Foreign Service Facility Manager (FSFM) in the Bureau of Overseas Buildings Operations manages the Department of State's real property assets abroad.
+The U.S. Department of State is the lead foreign affairs agency formulating and implementing the President’s foreign policy and representing the interests of the United States throughout the world.
+The Department carries out this mission at over 270 embassies and consulates around the world, offices in the metropolitan Washington, D.C. area and other locations in the United States.

 The Foreign Service is more than a job – it’s a career.
 As a member of a diplomatic team, you will not only help to accomplish the mission of the Department of State, but also will be a representative of your country to the people of other nations.
 A Foreign Service career involves uncommon commitments and occasional hardships, as well as unique rewards and opportunities.
 A decision to enter this career should be based on extraordinary motivation and a firm dedication to public service.